Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR

 Comparing the values of \los in our models to those found for 0509, we find that models with mass $\leq0.8M_{\odot}$ are not consistent with 0509.
 The only models favored by the \los measurements are M0910 and M1010.
 The value of \los measured for 0509 also restricts us to $t_D\gtrsim0.7$, as can be seen from the top panel of Fig.~\ref{fig:l0_vs_t}.
-Looking at the range $0.7<t_D<0.8$ in the bottom panel of Fig.~\ref{fig:l0_vs_t}, we see that the measured value of \lofe in 0509 favors the M0903, M1003, M1005, and M1010 models.
-We therefore conclude that M1010 is the only model in our suite that satisfactorily reproduces observed values of both \los and \lofe in 0509 at the same time.
-Note that M0910 does reproduce values of \los and \lofe observed for 0509, but not at the same value of $t_D$.
-However, considering uncertainties in our numerical and observational analysis, we err on the side of caution and suggest that 0509 has a WD progenitor with a core mass of $0.9-1.0M_{\odot}$ and a shell mass of $0.05M_{\odot}<M\lesssim0.1M_{\odot}$.
-We also note that our SNR models do not examine the range between $0.05M_{\odot}<M<1.0M_{\odot}$ for the He shell mass due to limited availability of DD models, and hence cannot conclusively rule out models in this range.
+Looking at the range $0.70<t_D<0.84$ in the bottom panel of Fig.~\ref{fig:l0_vs_t}, we see that the measured value of \lofe in 0509 favors the M0903, M1003, M1005, and M1010 models.
+We therefore conclude that M1010 is the model in our suite that best reproduces the observed values of both \los and \lofe in 0509 simultaneously.
+However, the late-time morphology of M0910 is also reasonably similar to that of 0509, with $l_0^{\mathrm{S}}=30\mbox{--}32$ and $l_0^{\mathrm{Fe}}=20$ for $t_D=0.70\mbox{--}0.84$.
+The predicted \los lies within the $1\sigma$ observational interval, while \lofe differs from the measured value for 0509 by $\approx2\sigma$.
+A discrepancy at this level does not constitute a statistically significant exclusion, but rather indicates that the model is disfavored relative to M1010.
+Models with thinner He shells are more strongly inconsistent with the observations.

 Taken together, the model comparisons indicate that 0509 is best explained by a DD explosion of a sub-$\mathrm{M_{ch}}$ WD with a relatively massive CO core and He shell, as required by both the successful model (M1010) and the marginally consistent model (M0910).
 Interpreted within the parameter space sampled by our model grid, this corresponds approximately to CO core masses of $0.9–1.0M_{\odot}$ and He shell masses in the range $0.05M_{\odot}<M\lesssim0.1M_{\odot}$.
 A finer exploration of the CO core and He-shell mass parameter space would be required to determine tighter quantitative bounds.